Newskin01/arch-fs25server/README.md

 # Farming Simulator 25 Docker Server

-Dedicated Farming Simulator 25 server running inside a docker image based on ArchLinux.
+Dedicated Farming Simulator 25 server running inside a Docker image based on Arch Linux, ready for [Pterodactyl](https://pterodactyl.io) panels or standalone Docker hosts.
+Pull the latest build from [ghcr.io/newskin01/arch-fs25server:latest](https://ghcr.io/newskin01/arch-fs25server:latest) and pair it with the [Farming Simulator 25 Pterodactyl egg](https://github.com/Newskin01/pterodactyl-eggs/tree/main/farming_simulator_25) to bootstrap your Giants Software dedicated server quickly.
 This fork now lives at https://github.com/Newskin01/arch-fs25server/ and traces its roots to https://github.com/wine-gameservers/arch-fs25server/.

 ## About This Fork

 This tree tracks the upstream work from the wine-gameservers maintainers and applies a thin layer of automation so the image can serve as the centerpiece of a Pterodactyl egg.
 Their original implementation provides the Arch base image, init scripts, supervisor stack, and overall Giants UI experience—none of the enhancements below would be possible without that foundation, so sincere thanks to the upstream authors for sharing it.

-## Highlights
+## Farming Simulator 25 Highlights

-- **Turn-key Pterodactyl experience** – `/home/container/fs-data` is treated as the single source of truth, the bootstrap migrates data automatically, and the egg ships health checks plus log-forwarding so Wings reads the right status.
+1. **Turn-key Pterodactyl experience** – `/home/container/fs-data` is treated as the single source of truth, the bootstrap migrates data automatically, and the egg ships health checks plus log-forwarding so Wings reads the right status.
-- **Automated web branding** – the portal logos and XML config are patched on boot, `fs-data/media` assets sync into every Giants template, and a watchdog keeps Giants from reverting uploads.
+2. **Automated web branding** – the portal logos and XML config are patched on boot, `fs-data/media` assets sync into every Giants template, and a watchdog keeps Giants from reverting uploads.
-- **Security guardrails** – strong password enforcement, optional VNC desktop, masked secrets, and helper flags such as `ALLOW_DEFAULT_PASSWORDS`, `ENABLE_VNC`, and `FS25_ALLOW_EMPTY_SERVER_PASSWORD` make intentions explicit.
+3. **Security guardrails** – strong password enforcement, optional VNC desktop, masked secrets, and helper flags such as `ALLOW_DEFAULT_PASSWORDS`, `ENABLE_VNC`, and `FS25_ALLOW_EMPTY_SERVER_PASSWORD` make intentions explicit.
-- **Repeatable builds** – every push to `main` runs the GitHub Actions workflow in `.github/workflows/build.yaml`, which publishes `ghcr.io/newskin01/arch-fs25server` images tagged `latest` and with the commit SHA.
+4. **Repeatable builds** – every push to `main` runs the GitHub Actions workflow in `.github/workflows/build.yaml`, which publishes `ghcr.io/newskin01/arch-fs25server` images tagged `latest` and with the commit SHA.

 ## Pre-built Images & CI